Skip to table of contents

 In order to maintain compliance with the Family Educational Rights and Privacy Act (FERPA), any member of the faculty or staff who writes a letter of recommendation that includes personally identifiable information obtained from a student or alumnus’ education record (grades, GPA, class rank, etc.), should obtain signed authorization from the student.

-The Consent Authorization Form and Letter of Recommendation Request Form is found on the Admissions and Records website.
+The Consent for Recommendation Form is found on the OU Health Sciences Recruitment and Admissions website.

-Falsification of information, including, but not limited to, false transcripts, test scores, information on application materials, or withholding information about colleges attended will make an individual ineligible for current and/or future admission or result in expulsion.
+Falsification of information, including, but not limited to, false transcripts, test scores, information on application materials, or withholding information about colleges attended will make an individual ineligible for current and/or future admission, and may result in expulsion.

-Only students who are officially enrolled (either for credit or as an auditor) may attend class.
+Only students who are officially enrolled (either for credit or audit), have paid the required tuition/fees, and have met all requirements for course or clinical attendance, may attend class.
+The individual instructor is responsible for communicating the specific policy concerning attendance requirements.
 A student is responsible for the content of courses in which he or she is officially enrolled.
-The establishment of specific policy concerning class attendance requirements, as well as announced and unannounced examinations, is the responsibility of the individual instructor.
-If absences seriously affect a student's class work, the instructor is required to report this fact to the appropriate dean, who will transmit the information to the Office of Admissions and Records.
+If absences seriously affect a student's class work, the instructor is required to report this fact to the appropriate dean, who will transmit the information to OU Health Sciences Recruitment and Admissions.
 Classes are not to be dismissed or rescheduled for extracurricular functions.

-See the Religious Accomodation policy for details on excused absences based upon religious observances.
+See the Religious Accommodation policy (Section 3.19) for details on excused absences based upon religious observances.

 Class Schedule lists the specific courses available for a given semester (or summer session), the time of meeting, and building and room number where the course meets.